glurp/dsl-gtk/README.md

 Status
 ======

-NEW : 0.133.0 !!
-20-12-2013
+NEW : 0.135.0 !!
+01-06-2014
-- bourrage() for force space(s) (with widget)
-- replace all exit!() by exit()
-- Data binding for entry/slider/check_button : see samples/dyn.rb
+- Data binding for entry/slider/check_button : see samples/dyn.rb.
+Data are saved at exit() (with Ruiby stock capacity)
-- Data binding with stock capacity, save on exit()
+- Object data binding ! : OStruct like composed of DynVar in place of ruiby values

 TODO for 1.0 :
 - Data binding for comboBox, radiobutton, text_area, list, grid ...
 - ask_file_for_read... do be refonding (default dir, file filter...)

 TODO  :
 - resolve 100% gtk3 deprecated warning
 - corrections in ruiby_require(?)
 - complete treeview and tree_grid,
 - complete rspec => 99% ?

 Installation